So, you want to play some Genshin Impact on your Chromebook.

 The game is pretty crappy on high settings and you’ll get lots of lag, slowdown/catchup, and poor FPS.

 Unless you have a beefy Chromebook, you should expect low frame rates as the game isn’t optimized for Chrome OS.
+Consider looking into a laptop cooling pad as well.
+This game requires a lot of rendering as you travel.

 Or even made to run on it.
 So yeah.